-It is proposed that there are generally about 10-20 unprocessed memories that are responsible for most of the pain and suffering in most of our lives (Shapiro, 2015).
-However, the number may be a lot higher for the chronically neglected or bullied child.
+It is proposed that about 10-20 unprocessed memories are responsible for most of the pain and suffering in our lives (Shapiro, 2015).
+However, the number may be much higher for chronically neglected or bullied children.

-Traditional forms of therapy, such as Cognitive Behavioural Therapy (CBT), may not be effective in healing the deep emotional trauma that causes your current reactive responses because most of these pre language trauma memories are shielded from your cognitive process.
-Your intellectual, ‘logical’ brain is bypassed when you are triggered.
-So even if you logically know that your reactions are ‘irrational’, it doesn’t change your emotional reality, which still contains the feelings, perceptions and physical sensations you once had as a child.
-Where CBT may teach you to suppress or argue with your negative emotions, most often than not, before your logical mind can take over, you have already acted out from your emotional brain.
+Traditional forms of therapy, such as Cognitive Behavioural Therapy (CBT), may not be effective in healing the deep emotional trauma that causes your current reactive responses because most of these pre-language trauma memories are shielded from your cognitive process.
+Your intellectual, ‘logical’ brain gets bypassed when you are triggered.
+So even if you logically know that your reactions are ‘irrational, it doesn’t change your emotional reality, which still contains the feelings, perceptions and physical sensations you once felt as a child.
+Where CBT may teach you to suppress or argue with your negative emotions, more often than not, before your logical mind can take over, you have already acted out from your emotional brain.

-Moreover, as an emotionally sensitive and intuitive individual, having a real, synergistic relationship the person that you are working with is essential.
-Not only that it is about trust and rapport, it is also about what your therapist emulate, and the ‘health’ of the energy in the room where healing occurs.
-One of the ‘roadblocks’ (Markowitz, 2005) to CBT being effective is that if the therapist focuses solely on what he considers as ‘dysfunctional thoughts’, she neglects the fact that she is facing a multi-dimensional individual with his own unique psychological, social and biological make-up.
+Moreover, as an emotionally sensitive and intuitive individual, having a real, synergistic relationship with the person that you are working with is essential.
+Not only is it about trust and rapport, it is also about what your therapist emulates, and the ‘health’ of the energy in the room where healing occurs.
+One of the ‘roadblocks’ (Markowitz, 2005) to CBT being effective is that if the therapist focuses solely on what she considers to be ‘dysfunctional thoughts’, she neglects the fact that she is facing a multi-dimensional individual with his own unique psychological, social and biological make-up.
 After all, the whole point of therapy is not just to download a set of skills that you can find from self-help books, but to gain from the synergistic work between you and a therapist who has done work on him/ herself and is able to model qualities such as assertiveness and resilience from the inside-out.

-Therapies that create lasting changes work on a visceral and relational level.
-On top of the therapeutic relationship, your therapist may have to incorporate experiential techniques that evoke impact in an emotionally connected way.
-These techniques aim at producing changes on a physiological and even neurological level, bypassing the cognitive mind.
+Therapies that create lasting change work on a visceral and relational level.
+On top of the therapeutic relationship, your therapist may incorporate experiential techniques that evoke impact in an emotionally connected way.
+These techniques aim to produce changes on a physiological and even neurological level, bypassing the cognitive mind.

-EMDR, for instance, uses a technique called ‘bilateral stimulation’ to directly evoke healthy connection in your memory network, linking up the bad, locked up memories with the good, adaptive ones.
+EMDR, for instance, uses a technique called ‘bilateral stimulation’ to directly evoke a healthy connection within your memory network, linking up the bad, locked up memories with the good, adaptive ones.
 Schema Therapy uses certain experiential strategies and the therapeutic relationship to promote healing on an emotional level.
-Other body-based techniques such as Somatic Experiential are also effective in creating changes from the ‘bottom-up’, rather than ‘top-down’.
+Other body-based techniques such as Somatic Experiential are also effective in creating changes from the ‘bottom-up’, rather than ‘top-down.

-The idea about what therapy is effective has changed a lot in recent years.
-The newest research challenges the old assumption that long-term intensive treatment is essential for good outcomes, as it was found that therapies with various integrative modalities can have equally, if not, even more, positive outcomes.
-If you had felt ‘stuck’ in the talking therapy or were frustrated with constantly arguing with your own mind, it may be worth explore these alternatives.
-Do give yourself the time and opportunities to look around, as this is an important investment in yourself.
+Ideas concerning which therapies are most effective have changed in recent years.
+The newest research challenges the old assumption that long-term intensive treatment is essential for good outcomes, as it was found that therapies with various integrative modalities can have equally, if not more positive outcomes.
+If you had felt ‘stuck in talking therapy or were frustrated with constantly arguing with your own mind, it may be worth exploring these alternatives.
+Do give yourself the time and opportunity to look around, as this is an important investment in yourself.
 The real therapeutic work comes from honouring your specific needs as an emotionally sensitive and intense individual.